 Small businesses must be aware of E-Verify, a federal system designed to confirm whether job applicants are legally seeking work in the U.S. The system is available for employers across the U.S., but individual states determine requirements for its use.
 Currently, only nine states require E-Verify for all new hires, but 13 others require use of the service for certain positions, such as public contractors and subcontractors.

-While mandatory E-Verify for every new hire across the country is currently just a possibility, the need to validate eligibility of employment is more important than ever for small businesses.
-U.S. Immigration and Customs Enforcement workplace enforcement actions more than doubled in the first seven months of FY18, compared to all of FY17, putting all employers at greater audit risk than ever before.
+While mandatory E-Verify for every new hire across the country is currently just a possibility, the need to validate employment eligibility is more important than ever for small businesses.
+U.S. Immigration and Customs Enforcement workplace actions against employers nearly quadrupled from 2017 to 2018, and it rose another 10% from 2018 to 2019, putting all employers at greater audit risk than ever before.